 I recently read a story about how ABC Children’s Hospital is facing an interpreter shortage, so I decided to reach out to offer my help.
 In addition to onsite interpreting, I accept video remote and over-the-phone assignments, including emergency calls.

 I have attached my proposal for your consideration.
 Do you have a few minutes next week to discuss your interpreting needs?

 Jane Smith, Certified Medical Interpreter

-After you send the email, be sure to add the date to your spreadsheet.
-This will help you keep track of the organizations you’ve contacted and help you remember when to follow up.
+After you send the email, remember to update your spreadsheet with the date.
+This will assist you in keeping track of the organizations you’ve contacted and remembering when to follow up.

-Direct clients are busy, and hiring an interpreter may not always be a priority.
-Given that, following up with a gentle reminder is a great way to stay top of mind.
-Trying following up every few months or when you have something to share.
-It can be as simple as letting them know that you completed a new certification or training or that you’re extending your hours during a holiday weekend.
+Direct clients are frequently overburdened and hiring an interpreting service is not always a top priority.
+Given that, a gentle reminder is a great way to stay on top of things.
+Follow up on a regular basis or whenever you have something to say.
+It could be as simple as informing them that you have received a new certification or training, or that you will be working extra hours over the holiday weekend.

-As your business grows, staying organized will be more important than ever.
-Fortunately, Boostlingo’s interpretation platform makes it easy.
+BoostLingo is an interpretation platform that can help you simplify your business.
+Keeping organized has never been easier!
 You can manage your onsite schedule, accept on-demand remote requests, and track your earnings all in one place.

 Want to try Boostlingo for yourself?
-Contact us today for your free trial!
+Contact us today for a free trial!